Recovery of surfaces and functions in high dimensions: sampling theory and links to neural networks: Recovery of functions on surfaces

-The problem can be formulated as estimating a nonlinear function $y=f(\mathbf{x}),\,\,\, \mathbf{x} = (x_1,x_2,\cdots, x_n)$, given input and output data pairs $(\mathbf{x}_i,y_i)$.
-A challenge in the representation of such high dimensional function is the large number of parameters and the increasing of the dimensions, which is also termed as the curse of dimensions.
+As discussed in the introduction, modern machine learning algorithms pre-learn functions from given input and output data pairs \cite{koulamas2007single}.
+For example, CNN based denoising approaches that provide state-of-the-art results essentially learn to generate noise-free pixels or patches from given training data with several noisy and noise-free patch pairs \cite{zhang2017beyond,tian2019enhanced}.
+The problem can be formulated as estimating a nonlinear function $\mathbf y=f(\mathbf x)$, given input and output data pairs $(\mathbf{x}_i,\mathbf y_i);i=1,..,N_{\rm train}$.
+A challenge in the representation of such high dimensional function is the large number of parameters, which is also termed as the curse of dimensions.
 Kernel methods \cite{pillonetto2014kernel}, random forests \cite{schroff2008object} and neural networks \cite{zhang1995wavelet} provide a powerful class of machine learning models that can be used in learning highly nonlinear functions.
 These models have been widely used in many machine learning tasks \cite{hastie2005elements}.

-We now show that the results shown in the previous sections provide an attractive option to compactly represent functions, when the data lies on a smooth surface or manifold in high dimensional spaces.
+We now show that the results shown in the previous sections provide an attractive option to compactly represent functions, when the data lie on a smooth surface or manifold in high dimensional spaces.
 We note that the manifold assumption is widely assumed in a range of machine learning problems \cite{gallese2003roots, fefferman2016testing}.
 We now show that if the data lie on a smooth surface in high dimensional space, one can represent the multidimensional functions very efficiently using few parameters.

-We now consider the representation of a band-limited multidimensional function:
+We model the function using the same basis functions used to represent the level set function.
+In our case\footnote{We note that similar results can be obtained when the function $f$ and the level set function are represented as a linear combination of shift-invariant functions or polynomials.}, we model it as a band-limited multidimensional function:

 where $\mathbf x \in \mathbb R^n$.
-The number of free parameters in the above representation is $|\Gamma|$, where $\Gamma \subset \mathbb Z^n$ is the support of the function.
+The number of free parameters in the above representation is $|\Gamma|$, where $\Gamma \subset \mathbb Z^n$ is the bandwidth of the function.
 Note that $|\Gamma|$ grows rapidly with the dimension $n$.
 The large number of parameters needed for such a representation makes it difficult to learn such functions from few labeled data points.
-Fortunately, natural datasets often lie on simpler constructs in high dimensional space.
-We assume that we are only interested in the points on the union of irreducible surfaces as in \eqref{uim}, where the support of $\psi$ is given by $\Lambda\subset\Gamma$.
+We now show that if the points lie on the union of irreducible surfaces as in \eqref{uim}, where the bandwidth of $\psi$ is given by $\Lambda\subset\Gamma$, we can represent functions of the form \eqref{blfn} efficiently.